KamiHateOmg/TwitchBooster/README.md

 > **Note**
 > : I am adding more don't worry !

 > I will add something like stealers and stuff like that !
-Maybe some other virus, like NoEscape.exe, but maybe i shounldn't..
+Maybe some other virus, like NoEscape.exe, but maybe i shouldn't..

 </details>